 - Provide youth (particularly those may be otherwise be involved in livestock-related conflict and urban criminality such as youth gangs) with a sense of inclusion and belonging through livelihoods, educational and vocational training support, alongside the provision of mental health and psychosocial support and addressing harmful socials and gender norms which undermine security and peacebuilding efforts.

-In line with IOM’s framework, The Progressive Resolution Of Displacement Situations, the Mission will deliver multi-tiered initiatives that reinforce the agency of individuals, households and communities combined with systemic support to create environments conducive to the resolution of displacement and sustainable recovery.
-IOM will:
+In line with IOM’s framework, The Progressive Resolution Of Displacement Situations, the Mission will deliver multi-tiered initiatives that reinforce the agency of individuals, households and communities combined with systemic support to create environments conducive to the resolution of displacement and sustainable returns and recovery.

 - Strengthen basic service provision (including health, mental health and psychosocial support, GBV response, WASH and waste management) through support to local government and community groups and strengthening relationships and referral mechanisms between levels of government and with community committees.